MCEngine-Extension/artificialintelligence-addon-report/README.md

 This AddOn uses a secure server token to communicate with the AI 🔒.

-The `/report me` command requires the `mcengine.report.ai` permission.
-Only OPs or players with this permission can use the command.
+Only players with the appropriate permission can use this command.